 Summarize work order status, service compliance, and forecast selected spending for mid-year budget adjustments.

-Use integrated facility dashboards and scorecards for a single view of key facility metrics.
+Use facility management dashboard and scorecards for a single view of key facility metrics.
 Your facility data can be a valuable resource.
 Use your metrics to stay on track, make timely course corrections, forecast trends, and enable data exploration that provides strategic insight.

 Your next steps